dbt-labs/docs.getdbt.com/website/blog/2022-05-19-redshift-configurations-dbt-model-optimizations.md

 ![Sorting.gif](/img/blog/2022-05-19-redshift-configurations-dbt-model-optimizations/Sorting.gif)

-This is equivalent to the information in our filing cabinet being organized into folders, where items with `mask_ids` starting with letters a through c are in located in one folder, `mask_ids` starting with letters d-f are in another folder, and so on.
-Now our office worker can skip looking through the folder a-c and skip straight to the folder d-f.
+Once sorted, Redshift can keep track of what exists in blocks of information.
+This is equivalent to the information in our filing cabinet being organized into folders where items with mask ids starting with letters b through c are in located in one folder, mask ids starting with letters d through f are in another folder, and so on.
+Now our office worker can skip looking through the folder b-c and skip straight to d-f:

 ![Scanning-Sort.gif](/img/blog/2022-05-19-redshift-configurations-dbt-model-optimizations/Scanning-Sort.gif)